 sudo systemctl restart redis-server

-If you have UFW installed, you need to create UFW allow rules on the TCP port 6379.
-Depending on your installation and requirements, if using singular or in a cluster network.
+If you use the UFW firewall installed by default on your Debian systems, you will need to create allow rules on the TCP port 6379.

 sudo apt install ufw -y

 sudo ufw enable